XulbuX/Python/Projects/Commands/README.md

 _
 ```
 This is a better version of the `cls` or `clear` command, to clear your console.
 The command `_` is:<br>
-a) faster to type and
+* Faster to type and
-b) the command also resets all the console formats.
+* the command also resets all the console formats.

 ### lib-publish.py
 Run with command:
 ```console
 lib-publish
 ```
-This is just a single command, which runs the two requiered commands, to package and directly upload your own Python library to [PyPi](https://pypi.org/).
+This is just a single command, which runs the two required commands, to package and directly upload your own Python library to [PyPi](https://pypi.org/).

 ### matrix.py
 Run with command:
 ```console